No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 Ffyon is regularly instructed to represent the interests of the bereaved family at inquest, arising from a range of contexts.

 Ffyon started her career at the Bar as a criminal advocate and has a strong background in jury trials.
-She is hard working, down to earth, and her written work is said to be ‘brilliant’.
+Her understanding of police law and prison law can be invaluable.
+She is hard working and down to earth.

 Inquests, Public Inquiries & Coronial Law (Regulatory Law)

 Ffyon is regularly instructed to represent the interests of the bereaved family at inquest, including Article 2 Inquests.
 Ffyon started her career at the Bar as a criminal advocate and has a strong background in jury trials.
-She is hard working, down to earth and her written work is said to be ‘brilliant’.
+She is hard working and down to earth.

-Ffyon is currently a junior instructed by the GLS in the UK Covid-19 Inquiry and is leading a team of junior counsel.
+Ffyon was instructed as a junior instructed by the GLS in the UK Covid-19 Inquiry and led a team of junior counsel.

 Ffyon has a multi-disciplinary background with a foundation in criminal practice.
 She has expertise in Health and Safety law and an understanding of Health and Safety Executive (HSE) policy and guidance.
 She has undertaken significant Health and Safety Training including NEBOSH and HSE certifications.
 She has acted in inquests arising from deaths in hospital and concerning the adequacy of medical care.
 She is familiar with questioning consultants and expert witnesses across a range of disciplines